pranaypareek/csci-ua.0480-fall2017-003/slides/js/js-functions-addendum.markdown

 ([Via MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures))...

-* normally, the local letiables within a function only exist for the duration of that function's execution
+* normally, the local variables within a function only exist for the duration of that function's execution
 * once the outer function <code>gimmeFunction</code> finishes executing, you'd expect that its local letiable, a, would no longer be accessible
 * however... a __closure__ is created when it returns a function!
 * a __closure__ is a special kind of __object that combines two things__: